ADimeo/MensaQueueBot/README.md

     - Reports are stored in a sqlite database
         - Users can collect internetpoints for their reports
 - Allows users to request the current queue length
-    - Reports to users are graphic
+    - Reports to users are graphic, and contain both historical and current data
 - Allows to define messages that should be sent to users the next time they interact with the bot
     - In praxis, this is mostly used for changelogs
     - To define a new message to be sent, edit `changelog.psv`